 All sensitive and confidential information around staff, volunteers and clients is stored securely.
-Paper records are kept within a locked cabinet or within a safeguarded password protected data base.
+Paper records are kept within a locked cabinet and destroyed in line with Life's retention policy or within a safeguarded password protected data base.

 Life staff and volunteers will take care: